 In charge of ponies - Terra Nova 1910-13

 Born London in 1880 into a wealthy family, Oates attended Eton College for two years before attending an army "crammer" school and joining the army in 1898.
-He served in the Boer War with distinction, a gunshot wound to his left leg left it an inch shorter than the right.
-Sometimes known as "Titus".
+He served in the Boer War with distinction, a gunshot wound to his left leg left it an inch shorter than the right and causing him to walk with a limp.
+Sometimes known as "Titus" or "The Soldier".

 Captain Lawrence Oates with some of the ponies taken to Antarctica by Scott on board the Terra Nova.

 The South Pole party